hossain101/Deliveristo_Coding_Challenge/README.md

 *NOTE*
 - This APP was tested on Nexus 5X API 28 (Android R) emulator.
 - To make sub-breed list button visible, you have to select a breed with sub-breed available e.g. "hound","bulldog","mastiff","retriever","sheepdog","terrier".
+# Testing Done
+- Unit tests for functions in the dog_api.dart and network_utils.dart files were carried out.
+- Additionally, end-to-end (E2E) tests were done to cover the typical user flow described above.
 # Author
 - [Shoaib Hossain]
 - [LinkedIn](https://www.linkedin.com/in/shoaib-hossain-5bb080236/)